 At Kids Rock Pediatric Dentistry, we do all that we can to keep your child at ease and to help teach children and parent’s how to maintain good oral health.
 Sometimes removing a tooth is the best option for restoring the health of the patient’s mouth.
-The doctor may recommend a pediatric tooth extraction when a tooth is:
+The doctors may recommend a pediatric tooth extraction when a tooth is:

 - Infected by periodontal (gum) disease